A Gate Through the Past: Music

 A Gate Through the Pasts sound has been described as bombastic, with many compositions strongly influenced by neoclassical music, despite the fact that none of the band members had formal classical training.
 Elements of folk and baroque music are evident as well, contributing to the overall medieval atmosphere, while prominent orchestration and choirs add to the symphonic feel.
 The album was inspired by the fellow power metal bands Royal Hunt, Stratovarius and Rhapsody.
 When addressing the criticism of being a clone of the latter, the guitarist Danny Merthon and the drummer Claus Jorgen responded that they consider such comparison a compliment due to that band's artistic achievements.

-Furthermore, Merthon, the band's principle lyricist, stated to had been inspired by Thomas Malorys compilation Le Morte d'Arthur and the interplay between legends and reality.
+Furthermore, Merthon, the band's principal lyricist, stated to have been inspired by Thomas Malorys compilation Le Morte d'Arthur and the interplay between legends and reality.
 The album's main lyrical theme is a knight's quest, his dream and nightmare and the challenge of discerning good from evil.